 - Access and equity in care delivery

-The Future Health Index is geared toward a professional audience, but it's readable by an educated lay audience.
+The Future Health Index is geared toward a professional audience, but it's accessible to an educated lay audience as well.
 Philips is a great example of a company that's strengthening its reputation in a target industry through smart, data-based content.
-The online presence of that content allows Philips to emphasize its work in the ever-evolving healthcare field.

-Demand generation points out the need for what a company has to offer without being overly sales-oriented.
-Shah points out that by building trust with audiences, companies can use thought leadership to highlight specific pain points.
+In a Forbes Magazine article Shah wrote, he suggested that, in the next few years, business leaders will start to use thought leadership as a demand-generation tactic that underlines the need for what a company has to offer without being overly sales-oriented.
+He points out that by building trust with audiences, companies can use thought leadership to highlight specific pain points.
 It's a thought-provoking prediction for anyone developing long-term thought leadership strategies.

 Not all leadership is top-notch.
 Too many companies have put out poorly researched or insufficiently thought-out content, and buyers can tell the difference.
 Here's how to create content that resonates well, based on the responses of LinkedIn and Edelman's surveyed buyers.